Quran: Relationship with Jewish and Christian texts

 According to Christoph Luxenberg (in The Syro-Aramaic Reading of the Koran) the Quran's language was similar to the Syriac language.
 The Quran recounts stories of many of the people and events recounted in Jewish and Christian sacred books (Tanakh, Bible) and devotional literature (Apocrypha, Midrash), although it differs in many details.
 Adam, Enoch, Noah, Eber, Shelah, Abraham, Lot, Ishmael, Isaac, Jacob, Joseph, Job, Jethro, David, Solomon, Elijah, Elisha, Jonah, Aaron, Moses, Zechariah, John the Baptist and Jesus are mentioned in the Quran as prophets of God (see Prophets of Islam).
 In fact, Moses is mentioned more in the Quran than any other individual.
 Jesus is mentioned more often in the Quran than Muhammad (by name—Muhammad is often alluded to as "The Prophet" or "The Apostle"), while Mary is mentioned in the Quran more than in the New Testament.

+The Quran is highly saturated in biblical traditions yet, it is unlikely that Muhammad or his audience had access to written copies of the Bible and other Jewish and Christian literature since direct quotes are quite rare.
+Instead the Quran often paraphrases, alludes to, and echoes these biblical narratives showing evidence of limited engagement with written texts, whether Biblical, extra-Biblical, or post-Biblical.
+Most of these biblical traditions reached Muhammad and his followers in oral form.
+The Quran does not just borrow biblical stories, but changes and elaborates on some of them, often reflecting engagement with Christian versions of stories than other groups.

 Relationship with Arab writing

 After the Quran, and the general rise of Islam, the Arabic alphabet developed rapidly into an art form.
 The Arabic grammarian Sibawayh wrote one of the earliest books on Arabic grammar, referred to as "Al-Kitab", which relied heavily on the language in the Quran.
 Wadad Kadi, Professor of Near Eastern Languages and Civilizations at University of Chicago, and Mustansir Mir, Professor of Islamic studies at Youngstown State University, state that the Quran exerted a particular influence on Arabic literature's diction, themes, metaphors, motifs and symbols and added new expressions and new meanings to old, pre-Islamic words that would become ubiquitous.